nbarikipoulos/poppy-robot-core/README.md

 ## API

 The poppy-robot-client is mainly based on the following objects:
-- The poppy object which handles:
+- The Poppy object which handles:
     - The robot configuration and then, the motors objects,
     - The script execution engine.
 - The Motor Objects:
     - ExtMotorRequest which handles high level actions of the motors,
-    - RawMotorRequest which handles the low-level rest requests to the motor registries through the http server.
+    - RawMotorRequest which handles the low-level rest requests to the motor registry.
+- The RequestHandlerObject object in charge of all the requests the http server,
 - The Script object in order to develop scripts.

 The API documentation will coming soon.